catalyst-network/catalyst-vscode/README.md

-This extension provides some simple templates using which developers can build solidity smart contracts.
+This extension to VSCode provides some templates for developing smart contracts in the Solidity language.

+It was developed during the Future of Blockchain hackathon that was run between the Universities of Cambridge, Oxford, London or Berlin.

 ## Acknowledgment
+Sprytech
 Ethereum Studio
 Remix IDE

 ## Features
-This extension allows developer to create smart contract using solidity template files.
+This extension to VSCode allows developer to create smart contract using solidity template files.

 ## Requirements